tanish2k09/Trace2Sleep/README.md

 **Trace2sleep kernel module for almost all devices**

-(Trace2sleep is developed by tanish2k09@xda-developers.com using knowledge of sweep2wake module by Dennis Rassmann)
+(Trace2sleep is developed by @tanish2k09 on xda-developers.com using knowledge of sweep2wake module by Dennis Rassmann)

 It is a kernel module and must be compiled into the kernel